Accenture/Codecepticon/docs/Tips.md

 Usually you will not need the entire functionality that tools like `Rubeus`, `SharpHound`, or `SharpView` have to offer, however the larger the codebase is the easier it is to fingerprint different aspects of it.
 Therefore, consider trimming down a project until you are left with only the required functionality.

 [JetBrains Resharper](https://www.jetbrains.com/resharper/) offers functionality to identify unused methods, classes, declarations, etc, to assist with this.

+## Sign Your Executables

+It's quite suprising that by simply signing an executable can bypass some AV vendors, even if the certificate is invalid.